 Notwithstanding the risks, GVCs represent a relatively attractive and straightforward option for countries seeking to industrialize.
 Due to the international fragmentation of production and unbundling of operations, countries no longer need to create complete products or value chains.
 Instead, they can create targeted industries by “inserting” themselves into a particular stage of production along the value chain that suits their existing level of capability.
 There are other benefits to participating in GVCs.
 Supplying inputs to firms that export raises the prospects of countries (especially those with a small domestic market) to rapidly achieve economies of scale.
 Production for exports contributes to economic growth, job creation, income generation and tax revenue.
 Participating in a GVC also opens considerable opportunities for knowledge transfers (and leakages) between firms.
 Such transfers may lead to industrial ‘upgrading’, resulting in the improvement of product quality, facilitating operations and processes, and fostering involvement in higher value activities in production.

 One common approach for developing countries to integrate into GVCs is by attracting foreign direct investment (FDI) through TNCs.
 There are numerous examples demonstrating that the presence of TNCs can transform host countries’ export profiles.
 In the 1990s, massive FDI (led by Intel) in the electronic components and parts segment boosted Costa Rica’s electronics industry.
 The top 5 exports of Costa Rica in 1995 were apparels, food and beverages, chemicals, rubber and plastics, and machinery and equipment.
 By 2016, the country’s top 5 exports included precision and optimal equipment, radio, television and communication, and electrical machinery and apparatus (all of which are segments of the electronics industry).
-Overall, the share of high-technology products in Costa Rica’s manufactured exports rose from 21 per cent in 1995 to an all-time high of 84 per cent in 2013, before retracting to 62 per cent in 2016.
+Overall, the share of high-technology products in Costa Rica’s manufactured exports rose from 19 per cent in 1995 to an all-time high of 83 per cent in 2013, before retracting to 61 per cent in 2016.

 Industry share of total manufactures exports (2016)